 What can you expect if you opt for breast reduction surgery?
 At first, the breast tissue and skin around the incisions will feel tight.
 This is intentional because the tissues will relax during the first couple of months after surgery.
 Around the three-month mark, the breasts soften and scars begin to mature.
 Scars typically continue to fade with time and become less noticeable each year.

 Recovery times can vary after breast reduction surgery.
 However, most patients feel well enough to resume normal daily activities within one week and vigorous exercise by week three.

 As with all surgical procedures, breast reduction surgery involves certain risks including bleeding, infection, and an increase or decrease of nipple sensitivity.
 Following your surgeon’s recommendations provided during your pre-operative visit will minimize risk.
 Breast reduction patients are often some of our happiest patients.
 Most have wanted surgery to relieve back and neck pain for years and the relief they experience is immediate.

 There is a reason Austin-Weston has been voted “best of” Northern Virginia and Washington DC each year.
-Our board-certified plastic surgeons are great listeners and highly skilled, earning a reputation across the DC Metro area for creating life-changing patient results.
+Our plastic surgeons are great listeners and highly skilled, earning a reputation across the DC Metro area for creating life-changing patient results.
 Contact us today to schedule your complimentary consultation by calling our office at (703) 584-9841.

 Our four plastic surgeons have over 100 years of combined experience & work together in our dedicated, luxurious center providing combined knowledge on all procedures.
 Schedule your consultation today to learn how our surgeons can guide you on your journey to aesthetic harmony.